A Promising Future For Poonawalla Fincorp

 Poonawalla Fincorp, a Pune-based NBFC, has witnessed strong growth in Q3 2025.
-The company has seen total disbursements of around ?7,150 crore.
-This is an increase compared to disbursements of the previous quarter of ?6,313 crore.
+The company has seen total disbursements of around Rs 7,150 crore.
+This is an increase compared to disbursements of the previous quarter of Rs 6,313 crore.

 The NBFC witnessed a positive performance in other areas as well.
-Their Assets Under Management (AUM), grew by 9% quarter-on-quarter to approximately ?30,950 crore.
+Their Assets Under Management (AUM), grew by 9% quarter-on-quarter to approximately Rs 30,950 crore.
 This was revealed through the company’s regulatory filing.
-Poonawalla Fincorp also revealed liquidity of around ?4,800 crore as of 2024.
+Poonawalla Fincorp also revealed liquidity of around Rs 4,800 crore as of 2024.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!